LudwigGargoyle/modular-middleware-nodejs/README.md

 This approach demonstrates a practical method to modernize authentication for existing applications with minimal disruption.

-Use Case Example: AI Service Integration (Conceptual) (Here you would add a similar section for AI integration if you have code for it.
-For now, it's conceptual.
-If you provide the AI worker, we'll fill this in!)
+Use Case Example: AI Service Integration (Conceptual)

 Problem: Legacy applications may lack direct interfaces for calling modern AI/ML models (e.g., for data enrichment, predictive analysis).
 Solution: The middleware could expose a dedicated endpoint.
 The legacy system makes a standard HTTP request to this endpoint, which then internally dispatches the request to an AI worker.
 The AI worker handles the communication with the external AI service, processes the data, and returns the results to the middleware, which then formats them for the legacy system.
 This keeps complex AI integrations separate from the legacy code.